 Review of Drupal 6 data, review of UBC CLF Drupal theme, map and plan migration of Drupal 6 content, taxonomy & users into Drupal 8, create content types, plan for sub-theme implementation.

 Data migration started in the discovery phase reviewing existing content, taxonomy & users, understanding their interaction & connection, and mapping their migration into the Drupal 8 eco-system.
-The fun part of this migration quickly became creating and executing on migration before something major would change in the Drupal 8 core, and we would have to re-plan the migration.
+The fun part of this migration quickly became creating a system and executing migrations before something major would change in the Drupal 8 core, and we would have to re-plan the migration.
 During development, the Drupal 8 core was maturing so quickly that it was difficult for contributed modules to keep up.
 Luckily we were able to migrate most of the content through an automated process, with the exception of some of the images, and Research Articles.
 These items had to be migrated and attributed to users by hand.

 Design & Development